Can You Play Music on Your Website Legally?

 Yes, you can play music on your website if you obtain the proper permission or licensing.

-Do I need a license to play music on my website?
+Do I need a license from the copyright holder to play music on my website?

-You either need a license or you need to use music that is royalty free, under a Creative Commons license, or in the public domain.
+You either need a license from the copyright holder or you need to use music that is royalty free, under a Creative Commons license, or in the public domain.

 What happens if I do not have a license to play music on my website?